WebAssembly/spec/document/core/appendix/custom.rst

    \end{array}

 An *indirect name map* assigns :ref:`names <syntax-name>` to a two-dimensional :ref:`index space <syntax-index>`, where secondary indices are *grouped* by primary indices.
-It consists of a vector of primary index/name map pairs in order of incresing index value, where each name map in turn maps secondary indices to names.
+It consists of a vector of primary index/name map pairs in order of increasing index value, where each name map in turn maps secondary indices to names.
-Each primary index is expected to be unique, as is each secondary index per individual name map.
+Each primary index must be unique, and likewise each secondary index per individual name map.

 .. math::
    \begin{array}{llclll}